andre-ye/uni/docs/phil/phil-458/lecture.md

   - We all exist as unities but God exists as unity *an sich*; so in that sense we only live in God
   - We have a turn to the subject in Kant: they are categories too, but for *experiencing the object* -- not for the condition of the existence of the object itself.
 - Substance is the unity underlying the qualities of the object -- what is this the thing which unifies the various properties?
 Substance -- to first experience the thing at all, we must first apply the category of substance in order to experience the object itself -- we can't derive the category of substance from experience.
-- Causality> Hume's critique -- you can never see causality.
+- Causality: Hume's critique -- you can never see causality.
 Kant's claim: in order to see an ordered sequence of events, you have to apply a category of causality to your experience.
 To experience things happening, you have to in advance apply categories to your experience.
 - Kant calls these forms -- causality, substance, etc. -- Plato's forms -- we don't know where the transcendental ego but it goes into the mind
 - One of the things Husserl does is to say that you can actually study these 'transcendental forms' whereas for Kant it is kind of outside of consciousness
 - Thing-in-itself interacts with the matter of sensation -- a unity of the matter and the form (back to Aristotle but now the form is in the subject)